harishj-um/openmi-team8-2023/README.md

 # University of Michigan Open MI
 # Team 8: Harish Jaisankar, Sanjana Chauhan, Brian Lee, Jackson Morton, and Miles Vasquez

 This GitHub repository contains the files regarding OpenMI Team 8's machine learning model.
-This model utilizis NLTK, SciKit Learn, and TensorFlow to tokenize news headlines and determine if they are sarcastic or not.
+This model utilizes NLTK, SciKit Learn, and TensorFlow to tokenize news headlines and determine if they are sarcastic or not.
+We decided to make this our model due to our team's personal experiences during the COVID-19 pandemic.
+As everyone was forced to stay indoors, the internet got flooded with activity and with it, endless amounts of misinformation.
+The entire pandemic was a very politically charged time, fueled by varying philosophies on lockdowns, vaccines, geopolitical tensions, and unemployment.
+As a result, many people took to social media to share their thoughts, and it wasn't rare to see sarcastic and untrue statements everywhere.
+For people who weren't familiar with certain sectors, however, these politically charged comments were hard to identify, leading to lots of misconstrued notions about the pandemic.
+To facilitate our team's introduction to machine learning, we chose to explore various ML and NLP technologies, including TensorFlow, PyTorch, Numpy, and NLTK.
+We were excited to learn about natural language processing and decided to use our newly-learned skills to implement a NLP model designed to detect real headlines bs sarcastic ones.
+Our solution utilizes NLTK, TensorFlow, and SciKit Learn to read in a news headline and determine based on a variety of factors whether or not it is sarcastic.
+Our model was trained on a large dataset compiled by Rishabh Misra on Kaggle (https://www.kaggle.com/datasets/rmisra/news-headlines-dataset-for-sarcasm-detection) (view citation below) and was run on Google CoLab to reduce our wait time between iterations.

+1. Misra, Rishabh and Prahal Arora.
+"Sarcasm Detection using News Headlines Dataset."
+AI Open (2023).
+2. Misra, Rishabh and Jigyasa Grover.
+"Sculpting Data for ML: The first act of Machine Learning."
+ISBN 9798585463570 (2021).